Ydennekrf/Modem-Xi/README.md

 ## Description
 The following web application generates a basic day planer for use during office hours of 9am-5pm.
 With the use of bootstrap the application is dynamic and adjusts to screen sizing.
-The use of javascript is lightweight and impactful through the use of APIs such as Jquery and momentsjs.
+The use of javascript is lightweight and impactful through the use of APIs such as Jquery and moment.
 With this project i plan on working to add aditional features such as the ability to flip through days and save them to local storage.
 This would create a more useful realworld application, this is but a step to the final destination.